faskowit/brainRot-nullModel/README.md

 ![fig2](./data/brainRot_1.png)

-However, after this rotation, we have moved the medial wall (i.e. thie white space) away from its original position (in grey here)... we need to make this original area black again, and we need to fill the area that used to be this black hole.
+However, after this rotation, we have moved the medial wall (i.e. the white space) away from its original position (in grey here)... we need to make this original area black again, and we need to fill the area that used to be this black hole.

 ![fig2p5](./data/brainRot_1p5.png)